AXERA-TECH/pulsar2-docs-en/source/other_tools/ax_run_model_en.rst

   --model

     - type of data: string
-    - required or not: 是
+    - required or not: yes
     - description: specify the path to the test model

   --repeat